laobamac/OCLP-Mod/docs/FAQ.md

 ## Why are the settings "not saving"?

-OpenCore Legacy Patcher is a config build tool and as such the user interface always reverts to safe defaults, the user interface therefore **does not** reflect the status of settings.
+OCLP-Mod is a config build tool and as such the user interface always reverts to safe defaults, the user interface therefore **does not** reflect the status of settings.
 Settings are accounted for and saved by the OpenCore building process and you will always have to build OpenCore again after settings change.

 Settings are saved to a config.plist file inside your EFI partition.

 In SIP settings, booted SIP is reported in text form e.g. "0x803" but the checkboxes **do not** reflect the applied settings.
-Refer to [SIP Settings](https://dortania.github.io/OpenCore-Legacy-Patcher/POST-INSTALL.html#sip-settings) for more information.
+Refer to [SIP Settings](https://laobamac.github.io/oclp-mod/POST-INSTALL.html#sip-settings) for more information.

 ## Can I use the same USB install media as a universal installer?